JoinJanay-JS/learn-co-sandbox/Moving/README.md

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/Moving`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: This Gemfile will allow you to use the Penske truck chart and receive a recommendation on a vehicle based on the number of rooms you need to move.
+ This Gemfile will allow you to use the Penske truck chart and receive a recommendation on a vehicle based on the number of rooms you need to move.

 ## Installation